Beach-sys/VR_Player/README.md

-# VR180 Local Player
+# VR Local Player

-This repository contains a browser-based VR180 local video player you can host with GitHub Pages and use on an iPhone.
+This repository contains a browser-based VR local video player you can host with GitHub Pages and use on an iPhone.

 The web app is in `docs/`.